ballerina-platform/ballerina-dev-website/swan-lake/learn/publishing-modules-to-ballerina-central.md

 ## Organizations

-When you push a package to Ballerina Central, the runtime validates organizations for the user against the org-name defined in your package’s `Ballerina.toml` file.
-Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org-name` in the `Ballerina.toml` file inside the package directory.
+When you push a package to Ballerina Central, the runtime validates organizations for the user against the `org` defined in your package’s `Ballerina.toml` file.
+Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org` in the `Ballerina.toml` file inside the package directory.